Here Comes Kansas City Fed Manufacturing...

-Heads up!
-The results of the Kansas City Fed’s monthly manufacturing survey are due out in just a few minutes at 11 AM ET.
+We are just a few minutes away from the final economic data release of the day in the United States: the Kansas City Fed’s monthly survey of regional business conditions, due out at 11:00 AM ET.

-Economists predict the headline index advanced to 3 from last month’s 2 reading, indicating an accelerating pace of expansion in manufacturing activity in an area which includes Colorado, Kansas, Nebraska, Oklahoma, Wyoming, and parts of western Missouri and northern New Mexico.
+Economists expect the index to rebound to -3 from last month’s shock -10 reading.

+Any number below zero indicates contraction, so a -3 print would indicate a continued slowdown, but less severe than it was last month.

 Business Insider Emails & Alerts